sinablk/sinablk.github.io/_posts/2019-02-13-resampling-methods.markdown

 * * *
 ##### FOOTNOTES

-[^1]: I do not go into the details of the bias-variance trade-off.
-There many other good resources that you can read, particularly [this one](https://scott.fortmann-roe.com/docs/BiasVariance.html).
 [^2]: To understand what "replacement" means, think of a jar of three  balls.
 Each time you pick a ball from the jar, you put back in.
 In resampling, this translates to: Each observation from the original dataset can appear twice or more in the sampled data.
 [^3]: In statistics jargon, this measure is known as a *test statistic* which could be anything we interested in estimating, e.g. mean or median.
 In resampling we are trying to obtain an estimate of the population test statistic through the "sample" test statistic.